EmK530/NetShrink/README.md

 ## Encoding data for transmission
 To encode data into a buffer, you call the `NetShrink.Encode` function which takes a variable number of arguments.<br>
-These arguments will be the variables you compress into the buffer for transmission,<br>
+These arguments will be the variables you compress into the buffer for transmission (with one exception, see below the code),<br>
 but these have to be passed through a custom NetShrink function to convert them into proper data for encoding.<br>
 Many of them exist and they are all documented below, but here is a code example:
 ```